 A person who is 16 or 17 years of age (a) who has been emancipated in a district court proceeding or (b) with consent of a parent having full or joint legal custody of the minor or by a person or agency having legal custody or serving as guardian of the minor.

-A person who is 14 or 15 and is pregnant or has had a child or is the putative father of a child, born or unborn, upon an order of a district court judge authorizing the minor to marry.
+A person who is 16 or 17 years of age may marry a person who is no more than four years older, upon an order of a district court judge authorizing the minor to marry.